Advocacy

 Share Article

 This is the most personal work I’ve ever done.
 Same-Same but Different is a zine and research project that merges art, advocacy, and public policy analysis to uplift disabled individuals and their families.
+I spent two years developing it.
+What began as a personal reflection evolved into a public offering.

 The goal from the start was to spark more questions, more conversations, and more support for those giving and receiving care.
 Within a year of self-publishing, Same-Same but Different was added to the National Library of Congress, with over 500 copies distributed across the United States and Europe.
 It debuted at Boston Design Week in 2023 with four original artworks, which are now on display at the Institute for Community Inclusion at UMass Boston.
 The project also became part of statewide advocacy efforts.
-Alongside community leaders, it helped push for expanded disability support, contributing to a $200 million allocation for Adult Day Habs and a 14% increase in Department of Developmental Services funding in Governor Healey’s state budget.
+Alongside community leaders, it helped push for expanded disability support, contributing to a $200 Million allocation for Adult Day Habs and a 14% increase in Department of Developmental Services funding in Governor Healey’s state budget.

 Other Articles